 Being immersed underwater evokes a sense of serenity, wonder and deep connectedness with nature, which explains why people tend to get hooked on this dreamy past time.

-In Byron Bay, there’s no better place to whet your appetite for diving, or snorkelling, than at the revered Julian Rocks.
+In Byron Bay, there’s no better place to whet your appetite for diving, or snorkelling, than at the revered Nguthungulli, commonly known as Julian Rocks.

 Not only does this famed site offer the rare opportunity to come face-to-face with some of the ocean’s most awe-inspiring marine life.
 It’s also steeped in local indigenous legend, which – without getting all woo-woo on you – adds to its undeniable ‘energy’.